lingtalfi/OnTheFlyForm/README.md

 - formAction: the action attribute of the form
 - formMethod: the method attribute of the form
 - isSuccess: bool, whether or not the form is successful.
-                    Successful means two things:
-                    - it has passed basic validation tests (for instance checking that the email's format is valid)
-                    - it has passed user post validation tests (for instance checking that the email doesn't exist already in the database)
+                    It's always true unless at least one of the conditions below occur:
+                    - the validate method has been called and at least one validation test failed
+                    - the setErrorMessage method has been called

+- validationOk: bool, is always true unless the validate method has been called and at least one validation test failed
+- isPosted: bool, whether or not the form has been posted, equivalent to whether or not the (supposedly unique) key of the form is found in the posted data

-- successMessage: the success message to display if the form was successful.
+- successMessage: the success message to display if the form was successful (see isSuccess property).
 - errorMessage: the error message to display in case of error.
 There is only one message, because it's simpler than multiple error messages.
                     If you want to display multiple error messages, use the _formErrors property.

 - _formErrors: array of error messages that occurred during the basic validation phase (both basic validation and user post validation).
+- nameKey: the reserved property for the name of the form identifying key
+- valueKey: the reserved property for the value of the form identifying key